Peretz Naftali: Biography

-Naphtali joined the Zionist movement in 1925, and in 1931 became a delegate to the Zionist Congress.
-Following the Nazi seizure of power, he fled Germany and made aliyah in 1933, initially working as a lecturer at the Technion, before becoming director general of Bank Hapoalim in 1938, a post he held until 1949.
+Naftali joined the Zionist movement in 1925, and in 1931 became a delegate to the Zionist Congress.
+Following the Nazi seizure of power, he fled Germany and emigrated to Mandatory Palestine in 1933, initially working as a lecturer at the Technion, before becoming director general of Bank Hapoalim in 1938, a post he held until 1949.
 Between 1941 and 1948 he served as a member of the Assembly of Representatives for Mapai.

 He was elected to the Knesset in 1949 on Mapai's list.
 After being re-elected in 1951 he was appointed Minister without Portfolio in David Ben-Gurion's government.
 In June 1952 he became Minister of Agriculture, a role he held until the 1955 elections, after which he reverted to being a Minister without Portfolio.
 In January 1959 he became Minister of Welfare, but lost his Knesset seat and place in the cabinet in the 1959 elections.